GoogleCloudPlatform/community/tutorials/ssh-port-forwarding-set-up-load-testing-on-compute-engine/index.md

 JMeter Server Configuration on Google Compute Engine
 ----------------------------------------------------

 The rest of this tutorial discusses how to configure JMeter Servers on Compute Engine.
-This tutorial assumes you will set up multiple JMeter Servers on Compute Engine Linux instances and run the JMeter client on a Mac.
+This tutorial assumes you will set up multiple JMeter servers on Compute Engine Linux instances and run the JMeter client on a Mac.

 ### Connections between JMeter Client and JMeter Servers